Abhishek3223/Scraper-frontend/README.md

    npm start

 The application will be accessible at http://localhost:3000.
+## Deployment

+The Scraper application is deployed and can be accessed using the following link: [Preview Scraper]([https://scraaper.netlify.app/])

 ## Usage

 Once the application is running, you can access it through your web browser.
 The home page will provide an overview of the available features and options.
 Here's a brief explanation of how to use the main functionalities: